Authenticate using LDAP

-If you manage anything but the simplest of setups you've probably got an LDAP server setup providing directory services to your network.
-If you don't you should probably stop reading now ;)
+If you manage anything beyond the simplest of setups, you've probably got an LDAP server providing directory services to your network.
+If you don't, this one probably isn't for you.

-The first step to getting your Rails application authenticating using LDAP is to get Apache to authenticate all requests before they reach the application.
-This stuff is tricky and Apache already has a rather lovely module, mod_authnz_ldap, that does all the heavy lifting for us.
+The first step is getting Apache to authenticate all requests before they reach your Rails application.
+This is fiddly work, and Apache already has a rather lovely module -- `mod_authnz_ldap` -- that handles the heavy lifting.

 # I've used port 443 above because I'm dealing with passwords.